 collect: block which contains an array of domains.
 For each domain, the following keys are defined:

 event_type: The event type name for a collection from this domain.
-If the domain is wildcarded, this is required.
+If the domain is wildcarded, this is required, and must be unique.
 If the domain is not wildcarded and this is undefined by the user, this will be auto generated.
-As an example, the domain
+For example, the domain

 java.langwill have event type

 There is a limit of 200 metrics per instance in the configuration file.
 If you exceed the limit for a particular instance, it will not be sent to New Relic.
-If you're not seeing your data in New Relic, please check out the trouble shooting guide below to identify if you have exceeded the limit.
+If you're not seeing your data in New Relic, review the troubleshooting procedures to identify if you have exceeded the limit.